hethereal/my-algorithm/Readme.md

 ### 1:  Algorithm for Java

-Cause the notebook using Java,So I will implement the Algorithm with Java.
+Cause the notebook using Java,So I will firstly implement the Algorithm with Java.

 The following are algorithms that have been already implemented.